 Synchronization is essential for information processing in neural networks.
 However, prolonged neuronal hyper-synchronization—seizure activity—can result in permanent brain damage.
 To help study the disease, chemoconvulsants such as pilocarpine and soman can be used to induce epilepsy in rodents.
 Telemetry is a particularly effective tool for this research, as it allows the detection of hyper-synchronizations and continuous data collection for physiological and pharmacological studies.

-In this webinar sponsored by Data Sciences International, Dr. Marcio Furtado will present his research, highlighting the importance of anomalous EEG detection to study experimental epilepsy and assess the efficacy of potential anticonvulsants and neuroprotectants.
-He will also discuss why continuous EEG monitoring at a high sampling rate is critical to properly detect seizures and how to effectively deal with large telemetry data sets.
+In this webinar sponsored by Data Sciences International, Dr. Marcio Furtado presents research highlighting the importance of anomalous EEG detection to study experimental epilepsy and assess the efficacy of potential anticonvulsants and neuroprotectants.
+He also discusses why continuous EEG monitoring at a high sampling rate is critical to properly detect seizures and how to effectively deal with large telemetry data sets.

 - Why neural hyper-synchronization (seizure activity) can result in permanent brain damage